Jogos de Natal 1982

 Dana, singer (GB)

-Hans Kazŕn, magician (NL)
+Hans Kazàn, magician and illusionist (NL)

-Paulo Caetano, bullfighter (P)
+Paulo Caetano, bullfighter and horseman (P)

-Theme: Sports and Festive Games
+Theme: Festive Fun

 Teams: Blankenberge (B) v.
 Plymouth (GB) v.